Trunch 1911 Census

 Other occupations were 36 housekeepers/servants (a lot more than 1901), 14 market gardeners /gardeners, 5 dressmakers/drapers, 4 grocers, 4 butchers, 3 carpenters/wheelwright/well-sinkers, 3 carters, 2 boot makers, 2 publicans, 2 tile/brick makers, 2 bricklayers, 2 errand boys and 1 each of :- builder, game keeper, clergyman, post master, hawker, teacher, saddler, job master, general labourer, engine man, secretary, golf club steward, and blacksmith.
 In addition there was a brewer, 2 brewer's carters, a brewery cellar man and a brewer's errand boy.
 Thirteen people also identified themselves as Old Age Pensioners which had been unusual until this time.

 Population mobility In 1911 it was still unusual for people living in Trunch to have been born outside Norfolk and in fact only 23 had been.
 The largest number was 8 who had been born in London and there was no-one living in the village who had been born outside of England.
-It will be interesting when time allows to follow up any Trunch residents who left the village to live in other parts of Britain or abroad.
-And of course 3 years after this census several of the young men of Trunch were sent abroad to fight in the First World War.
+Three years after this census several of the young men of Trunch were sent abroad to fight in the First World War.